 Travel planning can be a lot of fun, but it’s also time-consuming — and stressing out about a vacation kind of defeats the purpose.
 Vacation packages take almost all the planning out of the equation, and they don’t have to be the run-of-the-mill, giant-tour-bus trips that might spring to mind.

 We’ve rounded up five types of vacation packages that seem just right for busy professional women who don’t have a lot of time to spend researching hotels, restaurants, activities, sightseeing spots, and so on.
-These companies are booking through 2017, but if you’re looking for last-minute options, you’re in luck: Now is a good time to find deals, as late summer is a less popular vacation time than early/mid-summer.
+These companies are booking through 2020, but if you’re looking for last-minute options, you’re in luck: Now is a good time to find deals, as late summer is a less popular vacation time than early/mid-summer.
 (Check Last Minute Travel, CheapCaribbean, Travelzoo, or Groupon.
 You can also read our guest poster’s tips for traveling solo and check out our discussion on using all your vacation time.)

-Specialty Vacation Packages: Women Only
+Specialty Vacation Package #1: Women Only

-Specialty Vacation Packages: Adventure Travel
+Specialty Vacation Package #2: Adventure Travel

-Specialty Vacation Packages: Cooking Trips
+Specialty Vacation Package #3: Cooking Trips

-If binge-watching “Master of None” on Netflix gave you the urge to learn to cook in Italy, check out companies like Cook in Tuscany, which offers an all-inclusive program for seven days and six nights in Montefollonico, Italy, that teaches travelers to cook authentic Italian food.
-The $3,750/person cost includes all cooking classes, tours, three meals a day, wine, excursions, receptions, bus tours, and all gratuities.
+If binge-watching Master of None on Netflix inspired you to learn to cook in Italy, check out companies like Cook in Tuscany, which offers an all-inclusive program for seven days and six nights in Montefollonico, Italy, that teaches travelers to cook authentic Italian food.
+The $3,850/person cost includes cooking classes, meals, wine and receptions, excursions, tours, bus tours, and all gratuities.
 Airfare is not included.
 Cook in Tuscany is just one of the many, many options in the region; others include Tuscan Women Cook, Good Tastes of Tuscany, and Tuscookany.
-(If you want to venture beyond Tuscany, try the places recommended in this Food and Wine roundup.)
-The options for cooking classes can be overwhelming, so try TripAdvisor for travelers’ reviews (and check Fakespot to reveal their reliability).
+(If you want to venture beyond Tuscany, check out this Food Fun Travel roundup.)
+The options for cooking classes can be overwhelming, so visit TripAdvisor for travelers’ reviews (and check Fakespot to reveal their reliability).

-Specialty Vacation Packages: Alumni Trips
+Specialty Vacation Package #4: Alumni Trips

 If you’re not quite sure what kind of trip you’d like, look into the options offered by your college’s alumni association.
 There are likely to be a wide variety of vacations to domestic and international destinations, potentially with an educational component courtesy of a faculty member or alum.
 Plus, you have a built-in conversation topic if you travel alone: your alma mater!
 Otherwise, go with a group of college friends (mini-reunion!) and/or your significant other.
 A quick peek at my college’s website turned up trips to Greece, Sri Lanka, Tanzania, England, and many other intriguing places, including ones in the U.S. (national parks, anyone?).
 Sample vacation: a nine-day exploration of Provence that includes guided tours, transportation, entry fees, gratuities, seven nights’ lodging, and 16 meals with local wines.
-The cost ranges from $4,900–$6,800, depending on room type.
+The cost ranges from $2,799–$7,350, depending on departure city and room type.